QuinnCode/java-final-project-brewiq/README.md

 **Getting Started:**

-1.	clone the repository
+1. Clone the repository
-2.	navigate to the the repository in an IDE
+2. Navigate to the the repository in an IDE
-3.	set up the javafx environment
+3. Set up the javafx environment
-4.	add the included sqlite jar file to the classpath
+4. Add the included sqlite jar file to the classpath
-5.	run App.java
+5. Run App.java

 ## Age Verification